saltstack/salt/doc/topics/cloud/gce.rst

 Destroy network
 ---------------
 Destroy a network by specifying the name.
-Make sure that there are no instances associated with the network prior to deleting it or you'll have a bad day.
+If a resource is currently using the target network an exception will be raised.

 .. code-block:: bash